seancanobrien/arxiv_weekly_summary/README.md

 - Capitalisation and diacritics are ignored (as far as I can tell).

 # Example output
+The output will not render tex as it does in github markdown.
 ---

 # Arχiv Weekly Update